rabbibotton/clog/README.md

 regulary on Linux, Windows, Android, Rasperry Pi, and Mac.
 It is also know to work with the commercial Common Lisps as well.

-To install CLOG - install Common Lisp:
+To install Common Lisp and CLOG:

 * [Install Common-Lisp for MacOS](MACOS.md)
 * [Install Common-Lisp for Linux](LINUX.md)